nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 Events:                      <none>
 ```

-Next, let's test that the policy is configured by sending a POST request to the coffee and tea applications exceeding the client's max body size of 50 bytes.
+Next, test that the policy is configured by sending a POST request to the coffee and tea applications exceeding the client's max body size of 50 bytes.

 ```shell